-Whether keeping your running schedule through seasonal allergies, or fighting through a cold, these products can help you get down the road.
+Whether keeping your running schedule through seasonal allergies or fighting through a cold, these products can help you get down the road.
 The important thing is to find the best one for you, as well as making sure it is even suitable to use for your specific situation.
-Using simple saline sprays, or even more medicated formulas can be a big help when it come to maintaining open airways throughout your run, allowing a longer, more pleasant run while fighting with the challenges caused by congestion, head cold, or just those pesky allergic reactions.
+Using simple saline sprays, or even more, medicated formulas can be a big help when it comes to maintaining open airways throughout your run, allowing a longer, more pleasant run while fighting with the challenges caused by congestion, head cold, or just those pesky allergic reactions.

 - Mucinex Sinus-Max

 - Promotes Nasal + Sinus Drainage

 - Ocean Saline Nasal Spray

 This provides powerful and quick relief from sinus pressure and nasal congestion, and gets to work way quicker than most other nasal sprays.
 It moves excess mucus really effectively and has a 12-hour formula.
 In practice, it probably only lasts about 10 hours, but that is a lot longer than other similar sprays you’ll find on the market.
 This really does work incredibly well and insanely quickly, which is exactly what you need pre-run and mid-run.

 This has menthol and eucalyptus along with the oxymetazoline hydrochloride.
 A small amount of users find the menthol to be a little too strong, but they are definitely in the minority.

 It's about an average price for this list.

 - Works really quickly